 The needs of families with low income must be a priority as the state decides what steps it will take to lessen the effects of COVID-19.
 Florida policymakers should adopt proactive COVID-19 policies to protect families who rely on safety net programs to avoid hunger, stay well, and make ends meet.
-Additionally they need to keep a keen eye on the state budget projections and work together to identify sustainable revenue sources, and to advocate for state and local federal fiscal aid, in order to avert cuts that would be devastating to communities still reeling from the health crisis.
+Additionally, they need to keep a keen eye on the state budget projections and work together to identify sustainable revenue sources, and to advocate for state and local federal fiscal aid, to avert cuts that would be devastating to communities still reeling from the health crisis.

 FPI and our partners, including the Safety Net Advocacy Coalition (SNAC), have been hard at work keeping the pulse on the state policy response and driving a collective push to protect our state's safety net programs through this crisis.
 These actions and other safety net policy responses by the state have been compiled by our staff in the Safety Net Policy Tracker.